nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Talentcy app.

-4. **Windows**:Navigate to the home folder and right-click within the area highlighted in green in the image below.
+4. **Windows**: Navigate to the home folder and right-click within the area highlighted in green in the image below.
 Select "Open in Terminal" from the menu.
-When the terminal window opens, enter java -jar Talentcy.jar to start the application.
+When the terminal window opens, enter `java -jar Talentcy.jar` to start the application.
    <p align="center">
    <img src="images/Windows_open_terminal.jpg" alt="Windows_open_terminal" width="350"/>
    </p>